-Explore the best trails near Paso Robles with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Paso Robles with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 Shoreline trail has morphed into the 5K trail at Lake Nacimiento, according to the Park Ranger I spoke to today.
 The trail follows the ridge line and threads through the campgrounds.
 Since I did it on a weekday, I had the trail to myself, but come the weekend it could be crowded.

 Downside-there is a fee to enter the recreation area.